Mohammed Hussein Heikal: Life

 Haekal was born in Kafr Ghannam, Mansoura, Ad Daqahliyah in 1888.
 He obtained a B.A. in Law in 1909 and a PhD from the Sorbonne University in Paris in 1912.
 While a student in Paris, he composed what is considered the first authentic Egyptian novel, Zaynab.
 After returning to Egypt, he worked as a lawyer for 10 years, then as a journalist.
 He published articles in Al Jarida.
 He was the cofounder of Al Siyasa newspaper, the organ of the Liberal Constitutionalist party for which he was also an adviser and was also elected as its editor-in-chief.
-In 1937, he was appointed as minister of state for the interior ministry in the Muhammad Mahmoud Pasha's second government.
+In 1937, he was appointed as minister of state for the interior ministry in Muhammad Mahmoud Pasha's second government.
 In November 1940 he was appointed minister of education to the cabinet led by Hussein Sirri Pasha.
 In this post he introduced several reforms, including decentralization, by establishing educational zones and making programs and curricula nationally oriented.
 He was greatly influenced and inspired by the comprehensive reforms of Mohammad Abduh, Ahmed Lutfi el-Sayed and Qasim Amin.
 One of his protégés was the historian Husayn Fawzi al-Najjar.

 Heikal is the father of seven children: Ateya, Taheya, Hussein, Hedeya, Bahiga, Fayza Haikal, and Ahmad.
 Fayza teaches Egyptology at the American University in Cairo.